Why You’ll Love This Recipe

 Instructions

-- Pour over chicken in a shallow container or Ziploc bag and marinate for at least two hours.
+- Pour over 4 chicken breasts, cubed, in a shallow container or Ziploc bag and marinate for at least two hours.

-- Saute the onion in the butter until soft.
+- Sauté the 1 medium onion, diced in the 1/4 cup butter until soft.
 Add marinated chicken and cook about 10 minutes.

-- Add the cream and cilantro and simmer for an additional 5 minutes, until sauce is thickened slightly.
+- Add the 1 pint heavy cream and 1/4 cup chopped cilantro and simmer for an additional 5 minutes, until sauce is thickened slightly.
 Serve over rice.

 Notes